-Absence (petit mal) seizures typically last only a few seconds, but can occur hundreds of times a day.
+Absence seizures typically last only a few seconds, but can occur dozens of times a day.

 Cerebral palsy — Comprehensive overview covers symptoms, causes and treatment of this movement disorder.